-Lectures 1 (second half), 2 and 3 (first half): Introduction to the Solow Growth Model
+Lectures 1 (first half), 2 and 3: Introduction to the Solow Growth Model

 The Solow growth model is a workhorse for many macro applications, and it is the starting place for the modern theory of economic growth.
 Here we begin with the basics of this model, which will already be familiar to many of you.